tkostas/tft-transformer-keras/README.md

                     Optimizer name.
 See Keras docs for available options. (default: `sgd`)
 * `--masked_value`  Optionally, you can ignore certain values during loss calculation.
-For example, if your training data have variable forecast horizon, you can "pad" the encoder time steps with a fixed value and mask the padded time-steps during loss calculation.
+For example, if your training data have variable forecast horizon, you can "pad" the decoder time steps with a fixed value and mask the padded time-steps during loss calculation.

 Model evaluation arguments: